Find Affordable College Courses

 After completing their degree, health professions graduates from MedQuest College carry an average student debtload of $9,346.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $45.

-You’ll join some of the best and brightest minds around you if you attend Galen College of Nursing - Louisville.
-The school came in at #3 on this year’s Best Health Professions Schools in Kentucky list.
-Located in the large city of Louisville, Galen College of Nursing - Louisville is a private for-profit school with a small student population.
+The excellent programs at Galen College of Nursing - Louisville helped the school earn the #3 place on this year’s ranking of the best health professions schools in Kentucky.
+Located in the large city of Louisville, Galen College of Nursing - Louisville is a private for-profit college with a small student population.

 After completing their degree, health professions graduates from Galen College of Nursing - Louisville carry an average student debtload of $33,027.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $114.